balena-io-experimental/gps-tracker/README.md

 ## Setup:
 ### Preparing the image:
-1. Download a .prod variant of the fin operating system from your newly created application
+1. Download a 2.26.0 or later .prod variant of the fin operating system from your newly created application
 2. Unzip the image and mount the boot partition.
 3. Add the following hologram connection file to `resin-boot/system-connections` folder so that our cellular connection will work on first boot.